 Gould coped with the loss of his wife by throwing himself into his work.
 One type of bird proved especially useful in distracting him from his woes: the hummingbird.
 After receiving his first specimen of the metallic-feathered bird (a skin), Gould was hooked.
 He started work on his five-volume monograph in 1849.
 In 1851, at the Great Exhibition, he displayed dozens of stuffed hummingbirds, to the delight of Queen Victoria, Prince Albert, their daughters, and about 80,000 other visitors.
 And yet Gould didn't see a live specimen in flight until he visited the United States in 1857.
 When he finally did see a hummingbird fly, he couldn't put a description into words, something anyone who's seen a hummingbird in person can understand.

 Gould tried to bring some hummingbirds home to England, but whether from their confined quarters or diet of uncooked egg yolks, his tiny passengers all died, either during or immediately after the trip.
+The loss was a little ironic because Gould conscientiously portrayed the tiny birds with the vegetation of their natural habitats.
 He had greater success describing them.
 To depict hummingbirds, he used a technique involving gold leaf and varnish.
 He credited himself with inventing the technique, but in fact there were priority disputes.
 He continued his monograph on the tiny, jewel-toned, aerial acrobats, finally completing it in 1861.
 Among the dozens of species documented were the marvelous spatuletail, shown here.

 Hummingbirds helped distract Gould from the untimely death of his wife, and perhaps from the death of his son Henry, who died suddenly from a fever.
 When his favorite child, Franklin Tasman, also succumbed to an untimely death, Gould retreated into a depression from which he never completely recovered.
 He died in 1881 at the age of 76.